-PUBH 701: Introduction to Public Health and Health Disparities

-An introduction to the history of public health as well as the scope of services, politics, and budget of health care agencies at the federal, state, and local levels; evaluate the value and the implications of diversity (racial, ethnic, cultural, economic, and social) and the importance of cultural competency in addressing public health issues.
-Three hours of lecture.
+PUBH 701 Introduction to Public Health and Health Disparities An introduction to the history of public health as well as the scope of services, politics, and budget of health care agencies at the federal, state, and local levels; evaluate the value and the implications of diversity (racial, ethnic, cultural, economic, and social) and the importance of cultural competency in addressing public health issues.

-PUBH 702: Public Health Law and Ethics
+PUBH 702 Public Health Law and Ethics

-An examination of both the legal powers and ethical perspectives, and duties of the state that exist to assure the conditions for people to be healthy and the limits on that power to constrain the autonomy, privacy, liberty, propriety, or other legally protected interests of individuals.
-Three hours of lecture.
+An examination of both the legal powers and ethical perspectives and duties of the state that exist to assure the conditions for people to be healthy and the limits on that power to constrain the autonomy privacy, liberty, propriety, or other legally protected interests of individuals

-PUBH 703: Public Health Leadership
+PUBH 703 Public Health Leadership

 A review of concepts and theories of leadership, to present challenges from public health practices and research, and to discover personal leadership attributes.
-The content will include leadership theory as it relates to the person, organization, communities, and research.
-Three hours of lecture.
+The content will include leadership theory as it relates to the person, organization, communities, and research